keithbuhler/inklings/README.md

 # inklings
-A third try to use Jekyll for my Inklings.info site
+A third try to use Jekyll for my Inklings.info site.